-E.1 Own Funds at 31 December 2019
+E.1 Own Funds at 31 December 2020

 As a mutual entity, our own funds are made up of 100% of members' funds arising from retained profits, which have arisen from past underwriting and investment surpluses.
-As such all capital is categorised as Tier 1 and there are no restrictions on the availability of our own funds to support the MCR or SCR.
+As such, all capital is categorised as Tier 1 and there are no restrictions on the availability of our own funds to support the MCR or SCR.

-Our business planning horizon is five years, so projections have been produced up to and including 2024.
+Our business planning horizon is five years, so projections have been produced up to and including 2025.
 Our Risk Appetite is to maintain at least a 150% Solvency Ratio.
 This is monitored continuously and reported on at least a quarterly basis to both the Capital Management Group and the Risk Committee.

-Own funds have fallen by approximately £6.4m since 2018.
-This is due to an increase in cash outflows from the Society in respect of underwriting activities and net operating expenses in addition to an increase in the pension deficit liability.
+Own funds have fallen by approximately £8.7m since 2019.
+This is mainly due to an increase in the pension deficit, along with an increase in cash outflows from the Society in respect of underwriting activities and net operating expenses.
 This has been offset by a reduction in technical provisions and investment income from our invested assets.
 The chart below shows our own funds in relation to the SCR and MCR: